-Whether it’s a Baby Jumper, Exersaucer, or a Baby Walker, don’t treat it like your babysitter.
+Whether it’s a Baby Jumper, Exersaucer, Baby Walker, or even a fun non-toxic activity gym, don’t treat it like your babysitter!

 As a parent, we all know that child safety is of utmost importance.

-Baby Walkers pose a great risk on your child.
+Baby Walkers pose a great risk to your child.
 Injuries from baby walkers include:

 - Head bumps

 - Falling out of the walker